USDA-OCIO-EDMC/CSU-Hackathon2025/README.md

 # 🛣️ Bidirectional A* Pathfinding on Real Road Networks with Intersections & F/G/H Simulation

 > 🚀 Hackathon Project - March 29, 2025
-> ✍️ Author: Vishnu Pradhaban J
+> ✍️ Author: Vishnu Pradhaban J and Team
+>
+> Team:
+Vishnu Jawahar - vishnu.lvj@gmail.com
+Luke - luke.burrough@colostate.edu
+Oshin - Oshin.Tiwari@colostate.edu
+Samuel - Samuel.Chamberlain@rams.colostate.edu

 This project implements a powerful Bidirectional A* pathfinding algorithm with animated search visualization and support for real-world road network data from shapefiles.
 The algorithm is enhanced to detect and insert missing intersection nodes in the graph and displays real-time F (total), G (cost), and H (heuristic) values on the screen.